-If you have the Traction Control System (TCS), it will improve your ability to accelerate when driving on a slippery road.
-Even if your vehicle has TCS you will want to slow down and adjust your driving to the road conditions.
-Under certain conditions, you may want to turn the TCS off, such as when driving through deep snow and loose gravel, to help maintain vehicle motion at lower speeds.
-See Traction Control System (TCS) on page 283.
+If your vehicle has the Traction Control System (TCS), it will improve your ability to accelerate when driving on a slippery road.
+Even if you have TCS, slow down and adjust your driving to the road conditions.
+Under certain conditions, you might want to turn the TCS off, such as when driving through deep snow and loose gravel, to help maintain vehicle motion at lower speeds.
+See Traction Control System (TCS) on page 4-5.

-If you do not have TCS, accelerate gently.
+If your vehicle does not have TCS, accelerate gently.
 Try not to break the fragile traction.
 If you accelerate too fast, the drive wheels will spin and polish the surface under the tires even more.

-The Anti-Lock Brake System (ABS) improves your vehicle's stability when you make a hard stop on a slippery road.
-Even though you have ABS, you will want to begin stopping sooner than you would on dry pavement.
-See Anti-Lock Brake System (ABS) on page 281.
+The Antilock Brake System (ABS) improves your vehicle's stability when you make a hard stop on a slippery road.
+Even though you have ABS, begin stopping sooner than you would on dry pavement.
+See Antilock Brake System (ABS) on page 4-4.

 - Allow greater following distance on any slippery road. - Watch for slippery spots.
 The road might be fine until you hit a spot that is covered with ice.
-On an otherwise clear road, ice patches may appear in shaded areas where the sun cannot reach, such as around clumps of trees, behind buildings, or under bridges.
-Sometimes the surface of a curve or an overpass may remain icy when the surrounding roads are clear.
+On an otherwise clear road, ice patches can appear in shaded areas where the sun cannot reach, such as around clumps of trees, behind buildings, or under bridges.
+Sometimes the surface of a curve or an overpass can remain icy when the surrounding roads are clear.
 If you see a patch of ice ahead of you, brake before you are on it.
 Try not to brake while you are actually on the ice, and avoid sudden steering maneuvers.